01rabbit/Azazel-Pi/docs/en/NETWORK_SETUP.md

 The installer provides automatic configuration for most scenarios, with manual options available for specialized deployments.

+Note on interface names and dynamic selection:

+- Many examples in this guide use common interface names such as `wlan0`, `wlan1`, or `eth0` for clarity.
+These are examples only.
+- Azazel now supports dynamic WAN selection via the `wan-manager`.
+If you omit `--wan-if` in CLI commands, the system will prefer the runtime-selected WAN interface.
+To override defaults explicitly, set the environment variables `AZAZEL_WAN_IF` and/or `AZAZEL_LAN_IF`, or pass `--wan-if` / `--lan-if` on the CLI.

 ## Automatic Network Configuration

 ### During Installation